-9.7 Termination Grievances (General Complaints)
+9.6 Termination Grievances (General Complaints)

 A terminated employee may request a review of the dismissal decision.
-Termination grievances (other than whistleblower complaints) must be submitted in writing to the Regional Director of Human Resources (or National Director of HR if employee is not affiliated with a specific region) within five (5) calendar days of notice of termination.
+Termination grievances must be submitted in writing to the Regional Director of Human Resources (or National Director of HR if employee is not affiliated with a specific region) within five (5) calendar days of notice of termination.
 The Director of Human Resources or designee (e.g., Manager of HR) will schedule and hold a conference within five (5) business days of the request and shall issue a written decision within five (5) business days after the conference.
-A former employee wishing to appeal this decision may appeal through the "General Employee Complaint Process" outlined in IDEA Complaints and Grievance Board Policy (General). beginning at Level Three.
+A former employee wishing to appeal this decision may appeal through the "General Employee Complaint Process" outlined in Section 8.1 of this Handbook, beginning at Level Three.
 Termination decisions will not be deferred pending the outcome of a termination grievance.